TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-docker-compose.md

 Creating an environment file to specify settings for the portal is the next step.
 This is optional, as you can alternatively specify all the variables using the -e option when starting your deployment.

 Here is an example of a sample environment file.
-For a comprehensive reference of environment variables, please refer to [the Configuration section({{< ref "/content/product-stack/tyk-enterprise-developer-portal/deploy/configuration.md" >}})] in the Tyk Enterprise Developer Portal documentation.
+For a comprehensive reference of environment variables, please refer to the [configuration section({{< ref "product-stack/tyk-enterprise-developer-portal/deploy/configuration" >}})] in the Tyk Enterprise Developer Portal documentation.
 ```ini
 PORTAL_HOSTPORT=3001
 PORTAL_DATABASE_DIALECT=sqlite3